BurritoFreak/BurritoFreak/README.md

 Hi!
 I am BurritoFreak.
 I am a Mechanical Engineer with a passion for coding, gaming, streaming, photography and a lot of other things.

-- I'm currently working on a D&D website and a Twitch/Discord bot
+- I am currently working on a D&D website and a Twitch/Discord bot
-- I'm currently learning React.js
+- I am currently learning React.js

 <h3 align="center">Frameworks</h3>
 <p align="center">